Why I Changed My Mind About Tiny Courses

-For the past few years, I’ve repeatedly heard the claim that people aren’t buying online courses anymore, particularly self‑study ones.
-That in the age of AI, information has become worthless, and unless you’re holding people’s hands through implementation, courses simply won’t sell.
+For the past few years, I’ve heard business coaches claim that people aren’t buying online courses anymore, particularly self‑study ones.
+That in the age of AI, information is not valuable, and unless you’re holding people’s hands through implementation, courses simply won’t sell.

-I listened to the reasoning.
-I tested it.
-I followed the advice.
-And then, based on lived experience rather than hearsay, I changed my mind.
+I listened to the reasoning. followed the advice and made big changes to my business model.
+And then, based on lived experience rather than hearsay, I changed it all back.

 Table of Contents